OpenMendel/OrdinalGWAS.jl/README.md

 OrdinalGWAS.jl is a Julia package for performing genome-wide association studies (GWAS) for ordered categorical phenotypes.
 It is useful when the phenotype takes ordered discrete values, e.g., disease status (undiagnosed, pre-disease, mild, moderate, severe).
 It runs efficiently and scales well to very large datasets.

-OrdinalGWAS.jl supports Julia v1.0 or later.
-See documentation for usage.
+OrdinalGWAS.jl supports Julia v1.4 or later.
+See the [documentation](https://openmendel.github.io/OrdinalGWAS.jl/latest/) for usage.
 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://OpenMendel.github.io/OrdinalGWAS.jl/stable) [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://OpenMendel.github.io/OrdinalGWAS.jl/latest)

 OrdinalGWAS.jl is not yet registered.
 It requires [SnpArrays.jl](https://github.com/OpenMendel/SnpArrays.jl) and [OrdinalMultinomialModels.jl](https://github.com/OpenMendel/OrdinalMultinomialModels.jl) which are also not yet registered, so it will require the following steps to install.